-This legislative session, Greg Abbott vetoed Senate Bill 359, which would have given hospitals a modicum of power to hold a patient for four hours if doctors consider that patient to be a danger to himself or others.
+Such a bill did exist in the Texas Legislature's most recent session.
+Labeled Senate Bill 359, it would have given hospitals a modicum of power to hold a patient for four hours if doctors consider that patient to be a danger to himself or others.

 The line between Scientology dogma and actual science fiction is blurry at times.
 But for those who have suffered through Scientology's now-notorious tactics of bullying and intimidation, the rules that its members live by are all too real.